 PO Box 114000 (201 Criser Hall)

 - UF Office of Admissions

 - Curriculum vita (or resume) containing information about your academic experience, relevant classes taken, honors and awards, and anything else that demonstrates your preparation for a research program.
 Pursuant to Florida Statute, your application requires inclusion of all post-high school education and employment, as well as information about ongoing international affiliations and research funding.
 Please ensure this information is also included on your curriculum vitae (CV) or résumé.

 - Statement of purpose.
-The goal of this document is to inform us (1) why you want a Ph.D., (2) why you want to study marketing, (3) why you want to study in our marketing department, and (4) what qualities make you especially well-suited for our program.
+The goal of this document is to inform us (1) why you want a Ph.D. in marketing, (2) why you want to study at our marketing department, and (3) what qualities make you especially well-suited for our program.
 You should convey what skills you possess that will enable you to become a productive researcher in the field of marketing.
-This may include prior research experience, relevant academic background, useful skills (e.g., data analysis, programming) and the like.
+This may include prior research experience, relevant academic background, useful skills, and the like.

 - Any other documents that would allow us to judge your prior research experience.
-This might include published papers, undergraduate research, or any other material.
+This may include research papers, undergraduate research, or any other material.
 Depending on the number of supporting items you wish to upload, you may need to combine several of them into a single file.